uva-math/uva-math-code/undergraduate/placement.md

 <h3>Advanced Placement</h3>

-<h4>We give credit in the calculus sequence based upon the College Entrance Examination Board Advanced Placement Test (either AB or BC).
-It is the student&rsquo;s responsibility to have these scores sent directly to the Admissions Office prior to enrolling.</h4>
+We give credit in the calculus sequence based upon the College Entrance Examination Board Advanced Placement Test (either AB or BC).
+It is the student&rsquo;s responsibility to have these scores sent directly to the Admissions Office prior to enrolling.

 <table border="1" cellpadding="0" cellspacing="0">
 	<tbody>
 		<tr>
 			<td colspan="3">
-			<h4>STUDENTS WITH PRIOR CALCULUS AND AP EXAMINATIONS</h4>
+			<h5>STUDENTS WITH PRIOR CALCULUS AND AP EXAMINATIONS</h5>
 			</td>
 		</tr>
 		<tr>